pivotal/docs-tap/namespace-provisioner/about.hbs.md

 Controller mode
 : Controller mode has the following characteristics

-    - List of developer namespaces are managed by the namespace provisioner controller via a label selector apps.tanzu.vmware.com/tap-ns=""
+    - List of developer namespaces are managed by the Namespace Provisioner controller via a label selector apps.tanzu.vmware.com/tap-ns=""
-    - Namespace provisioner creates default resources that are shipped Out of the Box in all managed namespaces.
+    - Namespace Provisioner creates default resources that are shipped Out of the Box in all managed namespaces.
-    - Namespace provisioner creates additional Platform Operator templated resources stored in Git repository locations specified under additional_sources section in Namespace Provisioner configuration.
+    - Namespace Provisioner creates additional Platform Operator templated resources stored in Git repository locations specified under additional_sources section in Namespace Provisioner configuration.
 (See Customize Installation for more details)

 GitOps mode
 : Gitops mode has the following characteristics

     - List of developer namespaces is managed in a Git repository referred via the gitops_install section of the Namespace Provisioner configuration.
-    - Namespace provisioner creates default resources that are shipped Out of the Box in all managed namespaces.
+    - Namespace Provisioner creates default resources that are shipped Out of the Box in all managed namespaces.
-    - Namespace provisioner creates additional Platform Operator templated resources stored in Git repository locations specified under additional_sources in Namespace Provisioner configuration.
+    - Namespace Provisioner creates additional Platform Operator templated resources stored in Git repository locations specified under additional_sources in Namespace Provisioner configuration.
 (See Customize Installation for more details)

 ## Provisioner Carvel Application